“My Amazing ADHD Weight Loss Story”

-Before I had children, it was quick and painless to lose a few pounds here and there.
+Before I had children — and before I was diagnosed with attention deficit disorder (ADHD or ADD) — it was quick and painless to lose a few pounds here and there.
 It wasn’t until I lost the structure of a workday and enjoyed the freedom of pregnancy weight gain that my weight really became a problem.
 For years I went back and forth — losing 40 pounds on a shake diet or another rigorous plan, and then gaining back even more.

 When I finally decided to see a weight loss counselor, two years ago, I told her that my most successful attempt at dieting had been with a combination of drugs known as fen-phen.
 (I didn’t experience any adverse side effects, but one of the drugs, fenfluramine, was taken off the market in 1997.)

 What I remembered more clearly than the seemingly effortless weight loss — I kept 64 pounds off for two years — was the dramatic difference in how I felt.
 It wasn’t so much the appetite suppression, but the motivation it gave me.